mrrobboss/chatty/README.md

 ## Powercord installation instructions

 __Prerequisites:__
-Everything necessary is already installed if Powercord is plugged successfully
+Everything necessary is already installed if Powercord is injected.

 __Steps:__